suse-edge/edge-image-builder/docs/building-images.md

   * `additionalRepos` - Defines a list of third-party RPM repositories that will be added to the package manager of the node.
 Each entry is made up of the following:
     * `url` - Required; Specifies the URL of the repository.
+    * `priority` - Optional; Specifies the priority of the specified repository between 0 and 99.
+Lower number means
+    * higher priority.
     * `unsigned` - This must be set to `true` if the repository is unsigned.
   * `sccRegistrationCode` - Specifies the SUSE Customer Center registration code in plain text, which is used to connect to SUSE's internal RPM repositories.